mickr777/multiImagesfromboard/README.md

 | `save_location` | Specify the save location for the ZIP file.|

-# Upload bluk images from folder or zip to add to board (using save to gallery) or use in work flow (Alpha)
+# Upload bulk images from folder or zip to add to board (using save to gallery) or use in work flow (Alpha)
 (importimages.py)

 ## Community Node For InvokeAI